Potting soil: Moisture retention

 This part is usually made up of peat (usually with limestone to reduce acidity) or coconut coir.
 It serves to absorb water and nutrients.
 Tree bark, mainly of pine, may also be used.

-The use of peat is controversial since the harvesting of peat moss from peatlands (which includes unique habitats such as bogs and fens) degrades these peatlands.
+The use of peat is controversial since the harvesting of peat moss from peatlands (which includes unique habitats such as bogs and fens) can degrade these peatlands.
 Peatlands are home to a diverse range of plant and animal species.
 Peat also has a very slow accumulation rate, as little as 1mm per year, so they take a long time to regenerate.
 Peatlands are also carbon sinks, constituting 3% of the world's surface but storing up to 30% of the carbon sequestered in the soil.
 The removal of the layer of CO_{2} absorbing plants releases CO_{2} into the atmosphere, contributing to climate change.

 As such, alternatives such as coconut coir are promoted by some organisations.